Pollo Yucatán

 1 tbsp dried oregano

-Salt and freshly ground pepper
+Salt and freshly ground black pepper, to taste

 4 (8-oz) chicken breast halves on the bone, with skin

-1 large chayote—halved lengthwise, pitted, and cut into 12 wedges
+1 large chayote, halved lengthwise, pitted, and cut into 12 wedges

-1 seeded poblano, cut into thin rings
+1 poblano pepper, seeded and cut into thin rings

 1 red onion, thinly sliced into rings